 If you want a DNR order, or if you would like to find out more about DNR orders, talk with a doctor.
 In most states, a doctor's signature is required to make the DNR valid—he or she will often need to obtain and complete the necessary paperwork.
 If the doctor does not have the form or other information you need, call the Health Department for your state and ask to speak with someone in the Division of Emergency Medical Services.

-To learn more about POLST forms, see POLST Forms in Your State.
+To learn more about POLST forms, see About Physician Orders for Life-Sustaining Treatment (POLST) Forms.

 If you obtain a DNR order or make a POLST form, discuss your decision with your family or other caretakers.
 If you are keeping a DNR form at home, be sure that your loved ones or caretakers know where it is.
 Even if you are wearing identification, such as a DNR bracelet or necklace, keep your form in an obvious place.
 You might consider keeping it by your bedside, on the front of your refrigerator, in your wallet or in your suitcase if you are traveling.
 If your form is not apparent and immediately available, or if it has been altered in any way, CPR will most likely be performed.